What your organization needs to know about the 2020 AHA / ILCOR CPR Guidelines

 #7 – MONITORING MEDICAL PROFESSIONALS’ CPR EXPERIENCE

-The Guidance: The AHA supports the use of EMS systems to track medical professionals’ exposure to cardiac arrest situations outside of clinical settings.
+The Guidance: The AHA and ILCOR support the use of EMS systems to track medical professionals’ exposure to cardiac arrest situations outside of clinical settings.

 The Benefit: Tracking staff members’ interactions with cardiac arrest outside of their work settings increases visibility to their skills and experience.
 This information helps medical facilities and professionals better assess training and skills status.

-So, there you have it – the scoop on all things new from the American Heart Association for CPR training this year.
-It is exciting to see the AHA put such emphasis on making it easier for your medical staff to receive quality CPR training.
+So, there you have it – the scoop on all things new from ILCOR and the American Heart Association for CPR training this year.
+It is exciting to see the emphasis on making it easier for your medical staff to receive quality CPR training.

-We applaud the AHA’s leadership in promoting different modes of training and subject matters in training.
-And, we promise to continue delivering training that meets or exceed the AHA’s guidelines, ensuring your organization’s ability to meet all CPR training, certification and compliance needs.
+We applaud ILCOR’s leadership in promoting different modes of training and subject matters in training.
+And, we promise to continue delivering training that meets or exceeds the AHA / ILCOR guidelines, ensuring your organization’s ability to meet all CPR training, certification, and compliance needs.